IRT-SystemX/OntoconnectLM/README.md

 ```
 Than you need to open the link of jupyternotebook with its token in your favorite web browser.

-### Web UI
+## Web UI
-OntoconnectLM has a streamlit application allowing users to ease communicate with the ontoconnect librairy.
+OntoConnectLM provides a Streamlit application that allows users to easily interact with the OntoConnect library.
+Please follow the [instructions here](./streamlit/README.md) to run the Web UI.

 ## LLM setup
 Ontoconnectlm is available with any llm instance implementing the [Langchain BaseLLM interface](https://python.langchain.com/api_reference/core/language_models/langchain_core.language_models.llms.BaseLLM.html#langchain_core.language_models.llms.BaseLLM).

 Langchain is available with [a lot of LLM providers](https://python.langchain.com/docs/integrations/providers/), including Ollama, Huggingface, MistralAI, OpenAI.

 ### Example with Ollama
-`pip install langchain-ollama`

 ```python
 from langchain_ollama import OllamaLLM